-On the 8th of October 1828, at nine o'clock in the evening-she being in bed, and her mother, sister, and a Mrs. Mensch, (who did not believe in ghosts,) in the antercom-the door of her room suddenly opened, without any apparent cause, and the spectre of a man that she had seen before, but not lately, entered the room.
+On the 8th of October, 1828, at nine o'clock in the evening-she being in bed, and her mother, sister, and a Mrs. Mensch, (who did not believe in ghosts,) in the anteroom-the door of her room suddenly opened, without any apparent cause, and the spectre of a man that she had seen before, but not lately, entered the room.
 It advanced to her bedside, and stood calmly looking at her.
-The persons in the ante-room were only made conscious of the spectre's proximity, by a sensation of strange uneasiness; but Mrs. H afterwards related, that she saw it walk round them in a half-circle.
-Immediately afterwards.
-Mrs. M---- felt a blow under her chair, that seemed to lift it from the ground, whilst she cried aloud for help.
-The sister of Mrs. H-, although she did not see the spectre with her eyes, saw it, as she described, from within, and was able to describe it.
+The persons in the anteroom were only made conscious of the spectre's proximity, by a sensation of strange uneasiness; but Mrs. H- afterwards related, that she saw it walk round them in a half-circle.
+Immediately afterwards, Mrs. M-- felt a blow under her chair, that seemed to lift it from the ground, whilst she cried aloud for help.
+The sister of Mrs. H----, although she did not see the spectre with her eyes, saw it, as she described, from within, and was able to describe it.
 She added, that it appeared to her that the shade had thoughts which were communicated to her, and which moved her with pity.
-From the description of this very simple girl, I thus understood how ghost-seers perceive spectres: it is not by means of the ordinary organs of sight, but by inspiration as it were-a magnetic awakening of the spirit within.
+From the description of this ; render himself visible to so many persons. ghost-seers perceive spectres: it is not by means of the ordinary organs of sight, but by inspiration as it were-a magnetic awakening of the spirit within.

-^{} After the destruction of the castle by lightning, when the ruins were removed, there was found the skeleton of a man, without a coffin.
-His skull had been split, and a sword lay by his side.
+\ After the destruction of the castle by lightning, when the ruins were removed, there was found the skeleton of a man without a coffin.
+His skull had

-Mrs. H--- did not mention the name of this spectre, whom she only recognized by his having, on a former occasion, spoken of his son, with whom she was acquainted.
-On the following night, the mother and sister of Mrs. H- dreamt that Mr. Nhad appeared to them, and said something about his This was the name of the spectre; and they both dreamed the same dream.
+Mrs. H---- did not mention the name of this spectre, whom she only recognized by his having, on a former occasion, spoken of his son, with whom she was acquainted.
+On the following night, the mother and sister of Mrs. H---- dreamt that Mr. N---- had appeared to them, and said something about his son.
+This was the name of the spectre; and they both dreamed the same dream.
 When they related their dream on the following morning, Mrs. H----, for the first time, told them who the spectre was.
-In the ensuing night, Mrs. Mensch, who was residing in the same house with Mrs. H----, was awakened by a sensation that something was touching her, and she saw beside her bed the figure of a man, with a pocket-handkerchief in his hand, with which he appeared to have touched her.
+In the ensuing night, Mrs. Mensch, who was residing in the same house with Mrs. -, was awakened by a sensation that H--something was touching her, and she saw beside her bed the figure of a man, with a pocket-handkerchief in his hand, with which he appeared to have touched her.
 Being alarmed, she sprang out of her own bed into that of her husband, which was close by.
-When Mrs. M-described this apparition to Mrs. H-, she recognized it for the same spectre by the pocket-handkerchief, with which he had always appeared.
-On naming him to Mrs. M----, she learned what she had never had the slightest suspicion of-namely, that he was a near relation of that lady.
+When Mrs. Mdescribed this apparition to Mrs. Hshe recognized it for the same spectre by the pocket-handkerchief, with which he had always appeared.
+On naming him to Mrs. M-----, she learned what she had never had the slightest suspicion ofnamely, that he was a near relation of that lady.